Matt is a painter and part-time writer who loves fishing and metal detecting. Matt writes about various topics.

 The slip bobber rig is awesome for river fishing because it covers more water with less effort.
 With a slip bobber, cast upstream and let your minnow drift back downstream without snagging the bottom.
 The line knot on this set up lets you set the depth precisely so the minnow drifts inches above the river bottom.
 This attracts bass and other types of fish that feed off the bottom, including catfish.

 My Favorite Fishing Line

-The best fishing line for the slip bobber rig is monofilament, not braid, which curls and prevents the bobber from sliding up and down as easily.
+The best fishing line for the slip bobber rig is monofilament, not braided, because braid curls and prevents the bobber from sliding up and down as easily.
 My favorite monofilament line that I've used since I was a kid is Berkley XL Trilene Low Visibility Green.
-I use 8 lb line on my reels.
-As long as you don't set your drag too tight, you can reel in large fish on 8 lb line without any problems.
+I use 8 lb. line on my reels.
+As long as you don't set your drag too tight, you can reel in large fish on an 8 lb. line without any problems.

 The slip bobber rig consists of a bobber stop at the top, the slip bobber below it, one split shot sinker, and a small hook.
 The depth is adjusted simply by moving the bobber stop up or down the fishing line.
 If your bobber is floating on its side, you have the depth set too deep.

 River Wade Fishing with Minnows

 The easiest way to wade fish rivers and creeks with live minnows is to keep them in a minnow bucket tied off to your waist.
 When you need to hook on another minnow you can easily reach down into the floating bucket at your side instead of having to walk back to the shore.
 The minnow bucket should be one with holes that fills up with water and floats.
 The minnow buckets with the spring action door work the best.